 Stonework also adds winter interest, a very desirable element in our cold climate.
 When the trees are bare and flowering plants have withered, the majesty of stonework stands as a testament to the year-round garden, forming beautiful sculptures in ice and snow.

-Natural stones can be used on grassy lawn as stepping stones, or can be laid into gravel or peastone to make walking easier.
+Natural stones can be used on a grassy lawn as stepping stones or can be laid into gravel or peastone to make walking easier.
 Contrasting rocks and boulders add interest and entice the walker to travel a little farther down the garden path.

 Types of Stone

 Bluestone provides garden elegance with a distinctive blue-gray color.
 Bluestone creates a striking statement when laid as a patio, walk, or walls, and complements the colors of bricks and other stonework when used in combination.
 “Full-color” bluestone shows the material’s full variation, and may include tan, rust, and even lilac tones.
 “True blue” bluestone must be hand-selected, and is priced accordingly.
 Similar stones: sandstone, limestone, brownstone.

 Granite is the hardest stone available for landscape use and the most expensive choice.
 Many landscape elements can incorporate granite, including walls , steps, benches, bed edging, and decorative accent boulders.
 While many people imagine salt and pepper granite, the color can vary widely, allowing creative patterns and designs.
 Similar stones: Quartzite.

 Cobblestone describes roughly cut stone blocks, once widely used for street paving.
 Cobbles are rustic in nature, evoking an earlier time in history, and are perfectly suited to cottage style gardens and colonial homes, where they are often used as an edging material or a driveway apron.